 - QuickTips: Push deadlines back to a year, six months, or a week if you have to.
 Automate your savings or open a new savings account with a higher interest rate and a sign-up bonus to speed things up.

 3. Use an app or software to take the headache out of budgeting.

 Apps and personal finance software can make it easy to set goals, track your money on the go and can even connect to your bank account.

-Rounds spare change up to the nearest dollar, moves it into a savings account insured by the Federal Deposit Insurance Corp.
+- Rounds spare change up to the nearest dollar and moves it into a savings account insured by the Federal Deposit Insurance Corp.

-See bills and money together, so you know what’s due, when it’s due and what you can pay.
+- See your bills and money together, so you know what’s due, when it’s due and what you can pay.

 - Receive alerts for unusual account charges, and get custom tips for reducing fees and saving money.

 - Get your free credit score and learn how to improve it.